Cognitive Hypnotherapy FAQs

 You shouldn’t have hypnotherapy if you have certain medical conditions as it could make them worse.
 These include: epilepsy, schizophrenia, bi-polar, psychosis or certain types of personality disorder.
 If you’re in unsure of your suitability check with a GP first.

 Our work together starts before we meet.
-I will ask you to complete, and return a questionnaire 48 hours before we meet.
+I will ask you to complete, and return a questionnaire 48 hours before your first session.

 The first session is a history take.
 We will spend it exploring what you would like to help with and what changes you would like to make.
 This is an essential part of therapy, where information is gathered about what you’re experiencing to uncover the potential cause of your issue.
 From this a personalised treatment plan is created, and delivered in the second session.

-An integrative therapy, a cognitive hypnotherapist will draw on a multitude of techniques and interventions, including EFT (Emotional Freedom Technique), EMDR (Eye Movement Desensitization and Reprocessing therapy), and Parts-Therapy to match the needs of their client.
+An integrative therapy, a Cognitive Hypnotherapist will draw on a multitude of techniques and interventions, including EFT (Emotional Freedom Technique) also known as Tapping, EMDR (Eye Movement Desensitization and Reprocessing therapy), and Parts-Therapy to match the needs of their client.

 Will I have to do homework?